Washington seeks over $38 billion from opioid distributors

 Associated Press

-SEATTLE (AP) — Having rejected a half-billion-dollar settlement offer, Washington Attorney General Bob Ferguson is taking the state’s case against the nation’s three biggest drug distributors to trial Monday, saying they must be held accountable for their role in the opioid crisis.
+SEATTLE (AP) — After rejecting a half-billion-dollar settlement, Washington Attorney General Bob Ferguson on Monday took the state’s case against the nation’s three biggest drug distributors to trial, saying they must be held accountable for their role in the nation’s opioid epidemic.

+The Democrat delivered part of the opening statement in King County Superior Court himself, calling the case possibly the most significant public health lawsuit his agency had ever filed.

+“These companies knew what would happen if they failed to meet their duties,” Ferguson told Judge Michael Ramsey Scott.
+“We know they were aware of the harms flowing from their conduct because in private correspondence, company executives mocked individuals suffering the painful effects of opioid dependence. … They displayed a callous disregard for the communities and people who bear the impact of their greed.”

-But his gamble isn’t without risk, as a loss by three California counties in a similar case this month demonstrates.
+But Ferguson’s legal strategy isn’t without risk, as a loss by three California counties in a similar case this month — and an Oklahoma Supreme Court decision overturning a $465 million judgment against drug manufacturer Johnson & Johnson — demonstrates.

-In an email, Ferguson stressed that the relevant Washington laws differ from California’s and called the cases “apples and oranges.”
+In an email, Ferguson stressed that the relevant Washington laws differ and called the cases “apples and oranges.”

+Public nuisance claims are at the heart of some 3,000 lawsuits brought by state and local governments against drug makers, distribution companies and pharmacies.
+Washington’s is the first by a state against drug distribution companies to go to trial.
+Ferguson is claiming public nuisance and violations of state consumer protection law.

 “There is always uncertainty when you take a case to trial,” he said.
 “However, we feel confident in the strength of our case.”